pypa/virtualenv/.github/THREAT_MODEL.md

 These threats target the project and its releases.
 They weigh more on a package that tox and hatch pull in without pinning.

 S1 covers maintainer account takeover.
-Repository admins bypass both [rulesets][gh-rulesets], so an admin account can push to `main`, create a tag and trigger a release with no other account involved, and the attestations would show a genuine workflow run of attacker-chosen code.
+Repository admins and the [release App][release-app] bypass both [rulesets][gh-rulesets], so an admin account can push to `main`, create a tag and trigger a release with no other account involved, and the attestations would show a genuine workflow run of attacker-chosen code.
 [INCIDENT_RESPONSE.md][ir-response] covers containment.

 A patient contributor can earn trust and land a harmful change, as in the [xz backdoor][xz].
 CI runs on each pull request, and a non-admin cannot merge without passing checks.
 Bernát reviews most pull requests without a second